AkashBhargav12/Supply-Chain-Optimisation/Readme.md

 - Development
 - Testing
 - Analysis
-- Reccomendations
+- Recommendations

 # Design

 - Based on the requirements provided, how can we build a dashboard to gain insights?

-The dashboard can contain the following components, to prove a  comprehensive overview of the supply chain performance, enabling stakeholders to make informed decisions and optimise operations effectively:
+The dashboard can contain the following components to prove a  comprehensive overview of the supply chain performance, enabling stakeholders to make informed decisions and optimise operations effectively:
 1. Overview Section
 2. Supplier Performance
 3. Warehouse Inventory Management
-4. Transportation Efficciency
+4. Transportation Efficiency
 5. Cost Analysis
 6. Delivery Efficiency
 7. Interactive Filters and Drill-Downs

-## DashBoard Mockups
+## Dashboard Mockups

-What should the Dashboard Look like?
+What should the Dashboard look like?

 Some of the data visuals that may be appropriate in answering our questions include: